Yiling-J/tablepilot/README.md

 	- `"array"`: For lists.
 	- `"integer"`: For integral numbers.
 	- `"number"`: For any numeric type, either integers or floating point numbers.
+	- `"image"`: For local image files or image URLs.
+Currently, this column type is input-only.
+Attempting to generate values for image columns will be ignored.
+Output support for image generation will be added once integration is complete.
+The value of this column should be either a file path relative to {source_data_dir} or a valid image URL.
+Your model must support [Images and vision](https://platform.openai.com/docs/guides/images?api-mode=chat) in order to use this column type.
 - **fill_mode**: Specifies how the column is populated.
 Possible values:
 	- `"ai"`: AI will generate values for this column.
 	- `"pick"`: Values are picked from an existing source (e.g., a list of cuisines).